|

 is a must for every pastor, but I'm not sure this is the way if is.

-pastors.
+many pastors.

-trickery”.
-Was Paul really
+by trickery”.
+Was Paul

-crafty?
-Did he really use
+really crafty?
+Did he really

-trickery to catch them up on certain things?
+use trickery to catch them up on certain things?

 No he didn’t, but those who opposed him most likely said that